 Padel Mexicano

 Padel Mexicano is just as social as Americano, but smarter: matchups are decided by the live leaderboard, so the better you play the tougher your opponents become — and vice versa.
-The result is balanced, competitive games that get tighter every round.
+The result is balanced, competitive games that get tighter every round, which is exactly why Mexicano feels fairer than a fixed Americano schedule.

-• Chance decides who you play with and against in your very first match.
+• A draw — the opening lottery — decides who you play with and against in your very first match.

 • From the second match onward, your matchups are set by the results of previous rounds.